 The only solution is to get a set of actual hair.
 If you prefer quality over quantity, then genuine Remy extensions is what we recommend.

 Follow all these tips to keep your hair extensions healthy.
 If procedures fail, you don’t have great-quality hair extensions.
 The practices above are worth trying because they can work wonders on your old, worn-out extensions.
-Of course, there are many, many more methods to research and try out.
-Although these are the easiest ones that work.
+Of course, there are many more methods to research and try out.
+However, these are the easiest ones to work,

-We hope that these tips have helped you to repair your damaged, tangled, and dried-out hair extensions and keep your locks in pristine condition.
+We hope these tips have helped you repair your damaged, tangled, and dried-out hair extensions and keep your locks pristine.

 And, of course, if you want to avoid having to repair your damaged hair extensions, make sure to follow all the steps for caring for your extensions.
 You can read the full extensions care guide here.
 This article focuses Remy tape-in hair extension, but most of these tips are valid for any type of hair extensions.